DarwinAwardWinner/ido-completing-read-plus/README.md

 and by default ido-ubiquitous tries to get out of the way whenever it detects that these features might be used.
-But the detection is not perfect and errs on the side of caution, so ido may be disabled for commands where it is actually perfectly save.
+But the detection is not perfect and errs on the side of caution, so ido may be disabled for commands where it is actually perfectly safe.
 If you find a command that you think should be using ido but isn't, you can try customizing `ido-ubiquitous-command-overrides` to tell ido-ubiquitous that certain commands are safe for ido completion, or you can customize